dinzur/ML-e-commerce-project/README.md

 The pipeline included data exploration, preprocessing, feature selection, modeling and evaluation.

-The chosen model Random Forest, which gave us AUC score of
+The chosen model Random Forest, which achieved AUC score of .

 The project was written in Jupyter Notebook in Python.